 Learn from one of our technical writers about their experience with GSoD:

 Below you can find a running list of potential GSoD projects.
 If any of these are of interest to you, please reachout to the respective mentor(s).

-Given the large scope and breadth of the SciML Ecosystem, the project will be participating independently from the Julia umbrealla.
-SciML is also a NumFOCUS sponsored project since 2020 and runs other dev programs seperate from the Julia umbrealla.
+Given the large scope and breadth of the SciML Ecosystem, the project will be participating independently from the Julia umbrella.
+SciML is also a NumFOCUS sponsored project since 2020 and runs other dev programs separate from the Julia umbrella.
 You can find the SciML GSoD projects on their website.